kumaryash6352/openshmem_rs/README.md

 We currently test with Sandia OpenSHMEM as the underlying OpenSHMEM implementation.

+## Versioning

+We do not fully follow semver.
+Instead, the version of the OpenSHMEM specification used is determined by the release and major versions of the package.
+Breaking changes are noted with the minor version of the library.

+For example, if the released version of the library is `1.5.3`, that release is the third revision of the bindings to revision 1.5 of the OpenSHMEM specification.

 ## Developing

 If you want rust-analyzer to function correctly, you'll need to pass